-To view an example bank statement PDF extraction, navigate to https://app.sensible.so/editor/instruct/?d=sensible_instruct_basics&c=bank_statement&g=bank_statement.
+To view an example bank statement extraction, navigate to https://app.sensible.so/editor/instruct/?d=sensible_instruct_basics&c=bank_statement&g=bank_statement.

-You'll see a "config", or list of instructions for extracting from the example document (in the left pane), and extracted data in the right pane.
+Sensible displays an example document in the left pane, and fields of extracted data in the right pane.

-- Take the following steps to edit the config to extract more data from the document.
+Take the following steps to create a prompt to extract more data from the document.

 - To extract a single data point from the document, click Query.